 Are you getting the doggie diapers for urine or poop, or both?

 Your elderly dog might have more than just urine incontinence.
 He or she might have problems with controlling bowel movement (fecal incontinence) as well.
 If that is the case, always go with the diapers.
-There is also the diaper overall designed for extra coverage.
+There is also the diaper overall designed for extra coverage and for keeping the disposable diaper on.
 Dogs tend not to pass stool when wearing diapers, but if they do, the diaper will still be able to contain the poop inside.
 If you know that your dog has fecal incontinence, it is recommended that you use disposable doggie diapers (the one made with paper) and use washable dog diapers as a cover-up.
-When your dog “goes”, you can just dispose of the disposable diaper and wash the cloth diaper for another use.
+When your dog “goes #2”, you can just dispose of the disposable diaper and wash the cloth diaper for another use.
+Here are some additional tips on using dog diapers for poop.

 Make sure that the diaper or belly band you’re getting is the right size for your dog